Sunday. September 11.

 There is a small black pillbox out in the water.
 It looks antiquated.
 Its one cannon didn’t look like much defense from an aerial attack.
 It looked like it had been part of a desperate defense.

 I had seen anchovies served at a couple of the towns we had stopped.
-I’m a big anchovy fan, but I wasn’t ready for them yet.
+I’m a big anchovy fan, but I hadn't been ready for them.
 Now it was time.
 I set out to find anchovies.
 I must find anchovies!
 There was a small shop displaying them in waxed paper cones.
 They were cooked in a thin batter.
 You can eat them heads and all if you want.
 They were the best anchovies I ever had.
 Right out of the sea.
 They don’t taste salty, although that’s why I like anchovies.
 “It’s a crime what they do to anchovies in America!”